cakephp/docs/en/tutorials-and-examples/cms/database.rst

 You may have noticed that the ``articles_tags`` table used a composite primary key.
-CakePHP supports composite primary keys almost everywhere allowing you to have simpler schemas that don't require additional ``id`` columns.
+CakePHP supports composite primary keys almost everywhere, allowing you to have simpler schemas that don't require additional ``id`` columns.

 The table and column names we used were not arbitrary.
 By using CakePHP's :doc:`naming conventions </intro/conventions>`, we can leverage CakePHP more effectively and avoid needing to configure the framework.
-While CakePHP is flexible enough to accommodate almost any database schema, adhering to the conventions will save you time as you can leverage the convention based defaults CakePHP provides.
+While CakePHP is flexible enough to accommodate almost any database schema, adhering to the conventions will save you time as you can leverage the convention-based defaults CakePHP provides.

 Database Configuration